kbplants/WINTR/README.md

 This script, originally from the StringTie repository (https://github.com/gpertea/stringtie/blob/master/prepDE.py), generates gene- and transcript-level read count matrices from a set of GTF files produced by stringtie -e.
 It parses coverage data and calculates counts based on transcript lengths and read coverage, supporting optional clustering of overlapping genes.
 The results are written to two CSV files (gene_count_matrix.csv and transcript_count_matrix.csv).

+**rna_env.yml**
+The rna_env.yml file defines the Conda environment required to run the RNA-seq processing pipeline.
+It includes all necessary software dependencies—such as trimmomatic, hisat2, samtools, stringtie, fastqc, python